 A minimum cumulative grade point average of 3.0 is required for the award of the Master's degree.
 Students with a GPA less than 2.75 will be placed on academic probation per Graduate Studies.
 Additionally, students who fail to maintain the minimum G.P.A. must meet with the MPH Program Director to develop a remediation plan.
-In these situations, failure to meet with the MPH Program Director to abide by the remediation plan may result in separation from the MPH program.
+In these situations, failure to meet with the MPH Program Director to develop the remediation plan or failing to abide by the remediation plan may result in separation from the MPH program.